openflighthpc/flight-metal-server/README.md

 This application needs to validate and restart the `DHCP` and `BIND` servers.
 The relative command documentation can be found [here](config/application.yaml.reference).
 The default commands assume that the `dhcpd` and `bind` have been installed into there standard redhat locations.
 They will need to be modified if this is not the case.

-The `initialize` rake task is used to configure the system locations.
+The `initialize` rake task is used to setup the system configs.
 It will create the initial blank subnet lists and include them into the main configs.
 The initialization process uses configuration values as discussed above.
 As this is a once off command, they can be easily set into the environment.

 ```
 # Set the enviroment the application is running under